TEN-framework/TEN-Agent/README.md

 #### 1. Modify config files
 In the root of the project, use `cp` command to create `.env` from the example.

-They will be used to store information for `docker compose` later.
+It will be used to store information for `docker compose` later.
 ```bash
 cp ./.env.example ./.env
 ```